Dont really wanna go asking friends for advice on finding the right rhinplasty doctor for my nose job. What is best way to find the best? Cheers. - K.

-- I would look for a ton of before and after images, very important to see frontal views, not just side views!
+- Look for a ton of before and after images, very important to see frontal views, not just side views!

-- I would want someone who had been doing rhinoplasties for at least 5 years, specialized in it, and was passionate about doing rhinoplasties.
+- You want someone who had been doing rhinoplasties for at least 5 years, specializes in it, and is passionate about doing rhinoplasties.